mehulagg/gitlab_test/doc/administration/pages/index.md

 ## Running GitLab Pages on a separate server

-You may want to run the GitLab Pages daemon on a separate server in order to decrease the load on your main application server.
+You might want to run the GitLab Pages daemon on a separate server in order to decrease the load on your main application server.
 To configure GitLab Pages on a separate server:

 1. Suppose you have the main GitLab application server named `app1`.
 Prepare